-A scientist at MIT has spent almost a decade on innovating urban farming, designing small and large-scale gardening systems.
-The commercial release of her app-controlled, soil-free microgarden will allow users to customize and operate the growth of fruits, vegetable, and herbs.
+A scientist at MIT has spent almost a decade innovating urban farming, designing small and large-scale gardening systems.
+The commercial release of her app-controlled, soil-free microgarden will allow users to customize and operate the growth of fruits, vegetables, and herbs.

-MIT Media Lab alumna Jennifer Broutin Farah name this system as SproutIO.
-This soil-free micrograden uses only 2% of water and 40% of the nutrients typically used for soil-grown plants.
+MIT Media Lab alumna Jennifer Broutin Farah named this system SproutIO.
+This soil-free micro garden uses only 2% of water and 40% of the nutrients typically used for soil-grown plants.

-Farah explained, “Over the last 60 years, we’ve gotten out of touch with growing our food.
+Farah explained, “Over 60 years, we’ve gotten out of touch with growing our food.
 But when you grow your own food, you care more about what happens to it.
-You’re not going to throw it away, you’re going to know exactly what’s going into your plants, you’re going to share your food with friends and family.
+You’re not going to throw it away; you’re going to know exactly what’s going into your plants, and you’re going to share your food with friends and family.
 It gives a new meaning to produce.”